AndreCajus/TaskManager/README.md

 ### TODO
-1) Set a production environment similar to the current development environment, but with its specific characteristics and configurations and furthermore improve both setups;
+1) Set a production environment similar to the current development environment, but with its specific characteristics and configurations;

+2) Furthermore, improve both setups, make the process more automated;

-2) Finish filtering, it is still missing a good implementation regarding PointFields boundaries;
+3) Finish filtering, it is still missing a good implementation regarding PointFields boundaries;

-3) Better documentation regarding Postman collection.
+4) Better documentation regarding Postman collection.

 ### 1. Project Overview